tranhelen/tranhelen/_posts/2019-11-10-IAPandapple.md

 layout: post
 title: IAP, Apple, and Other Fuck-ups
 date: 2019-11-10
 excerpt: 18 months have gone past and we're at month 19 at Jupiter.
-We've made some mistakes but they weren't in the areas I thought we would...
+We've made some mistakes.
+I wish it was the software that was the hard part...
 ---

 18 months have gone past and we're at month 19 at Jupiter.
 We've made some mistakes.